Clemson loses another 4-star commitment

 ALSO SEE: Clemson's verbal commitments

-Campbell becomes Clemson's second decommitment, joining IMG Academy four-star safety teammate Keon Sabb.
+Everette joins two four-star teammates -- safety Keon Sabb and defensive end Jihaad Campbell -- in decommitting from Clemson this week, days after former defensive coordinator Brent Venables departed to become the head coach at Oklahoma.

-Both come in the wake of defensive coordinator Brent Venables moving on to become Oklahoma's head coach.
+The Tigers did get some positive news from the recruiting trail less than 24 hours ago with a Thursday night pledge from Irmo four-star wide receiver Antonio Williams.
+Williams is expected to be in Clemson this weekend on an official visit.

-IMG Academy four-star defensive back Daylen Everette remains committed to the Tigers.
-The Tigers have two additional Florida commitments in Tampa linebacker Wade Woodaz and Largo kicker Robert Gunn.
+Clemson now has two commitments remaining from the state of Florida - Tampa linebacker Wade Woodaz and Largo kicker Robert Gunn.

-The December early signing period begins next Wednesday, December 15.
-Clemson will be expected to bring in additional commitments in January ahead of the second signing day - February 2.
+The Tigers now have 12 commitments as Wednesday's early signing period approaches and may acquire additional commitments this month and in January ahead of the February 2 signing day.

 Tigerillustrated.com, The No. 1 Authority On Clemson Football & Recruiting, has a super, limited-time subscription offer.